Charlotte, North Carolina: Sports

 The city is also the home of the National Junior College Athletic Association (NJCAA) headquarters.
-The NJCAA is the second-largest national intercollegiate athletic organization in the United States with over 500 member schools in 43 states.
+The NJCAA is the second-largest national intercollegiate athletic organization in the United States, with over 500 member schools in 43 states.
 The Big South Conference is also headquartered in Charlotte.
 Founded in 1983, the Big South Conference has 11 member institutions with over 19 different sports and completes in the NCAA's Division I. The Atlantic Coast Conference (ACC) also has its headquarters in Charlotte.
 Founded in 1954, the ACC has 15 member institutions 4 of whom are located in the state of North Carolina with over 28 different sports and competes in NCAA's Division I.

 Over the years, Charlotte has hosted many international, collegiate, and professional sporting events.
 In professional basketball, the city hosted the NBA All-Star Game twice in 1991 at the old Charlotte Coliseum and most recently in 2019 at Spectrum Center.
 In collegiate sports, Charlotte hosts the ACC Championship Game and Duke's Mayo Bowl.
 The city has also been the host many ACC men's basketball tournaments most recently in 2019.
 In 2021, Charlotte hosted the ACC baseball tournament.
 In 2017, Charlotte hosted the PGA Championship at the Quail Hollow Club and is set to host again by 2025.
 Charlotte will also host the 2022 Presidents Cup.
 In 1994, Charlotte hosted the Final Four.
+The Queen's Cup Steeplechase was held here since 1995–2023.
+The Queen's City Polo Cup is scheduled to replace this event in 2026.

 Since 1931, Jim Crockett Promotions has been a full-fledged professional wrestling performer, based in the North Carolina, South Carolina, and Virginia states, and has been called Mid-Atlantic Wrestling.
 National Wrestling Alliance, World Championship Wrestling, WWE has big matches, and many pay-per-view event.
 Many professional wrestlers living.

 Currently, the city is home to two universities that participate in NCAA Division I Athletics: the Charlotte 49ers of the University of North Carolina at Charlotte, as well as the Queens Royals of Queens University of Charlotte, who announced their transition from NCAA Division II to Division I on May 7, 2022.
 Charlotte has participated in 11 NCAA men's basketball tournaments, 14 NCAA men's soccer tournaments, and the football team participated in their first bowl game in 2019 just six years after starting their program.

 Johnson C. Smith University participates at the NCAA Division II level.
 Johnson and Wales University participate in the USCAA.